tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 7. Click **Save page**.

 ## Save the Github repository locally
+{{activity}}
 1. Set up Github on your computer.
-(See instructions for [Mac](https://help.github.com/articles/set-up-git/#platform-mac) or [Windows](https://help.github.com/articles/set-up-git/#platform-windows)).

-	Installing Github will include all the Git software as well.
+	It's easiest to install Git by [installing Github Desktop](https://desktop.github.com/).
+Installing Github Desktop will include all the Git software as well.

 	If you're installing the Windows version, after you install Github, you'll get a special Github Shell shortcut that you can use to work on the command line.
 You should use that special Github Shell rather than the usual command line prompt.
 Note that when you use that Github Shell, you can also use more typical Unix commands, such as `pwd` for present working directory instead of `dir` (though both commands will work).

 	On a Mac, however, you don't get a special Github Shell.
-Oopen the Terminal in the same way &mdash; go to **Applications > Utilities > Terminal**.
+Open the Terminal in the same way &mdash; go to **Applications > Utilities > Terminal**.

-	You can check to see if you have git already installed by opening a terminal or command prompt and typing `git --version`.
+	You can check to see if you have Git already installed by opening a terminal or command prompt and typing `git --version`.

 2. While viewing your the Github wiki in your browser, look for the "Clone this wiki locally" section on the right.
 Copy the link.

 	<img src="{{ "/images/publishingapidocs/clonewikilocally.png" | prepend: site.baseurl }}" alt="Github clone this wiki locally" />

 3. Go back to your terminal.
 Use the default directory, or browse to a directory where you want to download the repository.
-4. In your terminal, type the following, but replace the git URL with your own git URL that you copied earlier:
+4. In your terminal, type the following, but replace the git URL with your own git URL that you copied earlier, such as:

 	```
 	git clone https://github.com/tomjohnson1492/weatherapi.wiki.git